mattvinks/spark-labs/6-mllib/kmeans/README.md

 Are there any natural clusters you can identify from this data?

-### Step 2: Complete the TODOs in the parseData function
+### Step 2: Execute the script
+Open file `kmeans_mtcars.scala` and examine it.
+This is a fully functional K-means script.
+We are going to run this **line-by-line** in Spark Shell to understand what is going on.

 In this function, we're going to go from the RDD input file to an output as a tuple of Vector Names and Vectors.
 Vector